surenderarorra/react-native-responsive-surender/README.md

 npm i react-native-responsive-surender
 ```

-It will automatically make Responsive fontSize, heigh, width according to devcice width
+It will automatically make Responsive fontSize, height, width according to devcice width

 ```javascript
 import {size} from 'react-native-responsive-surender';